oftomorrowinc/human-agent-chat-react/README.md

 - Node.js 16+
 - npm or yarn
-- Firebase project (or use emulators)
+- Firebase project (or use emulators for development)

+### Key Dependencies

+This project relies on several important packages:
+- **zod-form-react**: Powers the dynamic form generation and modal interfaces
+- **Firebase SDK v10**: Provides real-time database, auth, and storage
+- **Tailwind CSS**: Handles all styling with a custom dark theme
+- **Lucide React**: Provides the icon system

 ### Installation